GoogleCloudPlatform/emblem/content-api/INSTALLING.md

 # Finish

-The server is live and available to an Emblem website.
+The server is live and available for use with a running Emblem website instance.